bekk/bekk-christmas/post/thecloud/wip-cloudflare-workers.md

 }
 ```

-A Cloudflare Worker function consists of two main parts.
+A Cloudflare Worker consists of two main parts.
 The first part is an event listener which listens to a so called [FetchEvent](https://developers.cloudflare.com/workers/reference/apis/fetch-event/).
 This event handler will be called everytime there comes a new HTTP request to your worker.

 The last part is an event handler that returns a [Response](https://developers.cloudflare.com/workers/reference/apis/response/) object, and is passed as an argument to the event's `respondWith` method.
 In this example all clients will get a `Hello Christmas!` text in response.